panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

 ---
 title: "Don't Confuse Function Expressions and Function Declarations in JavaScript"
-description: "In this post you'll read what are the differences between function declarations and function expressions in JavaScript."
+description: "What are the differences between function declarations and function expressions in JavaScript."
 published: "2021-05-04T12:00Z"
 modified: "2021-05-04T12:00Z"
 thumbnail: "./images/cover-4.png"